-The North Dakota Department of Emergency Medical Systems does have a $1,200 EMT course grant program.
-It is provided to local ambulance services to increase staffing.
-Contact your local service to see if they participate and what requirements they would have for you to qualify for it.
+North Dakota Department of Emergency Medical Systems does have rural EMS grant program.
+It is provided to rural ambulance services to increase staffing.
+Contact your rural ambulance service to see if they participate in this grant and what the requirements are.

 When are EMT classes held?

-How do I sign up for EMT class?
+How do I sign up for an EMT class?

 What is the job outlook for EMTs?

-For job information, visit the US Bureau of Labor Statistics: EMTs.
+For current job information, please visit the US Bureau of Labor Statistics: EMTs